 “What does it matter?
 She was being nice.”

 “I can be nice.”

-“It’s our anniversary, and you were playing billiards with the boys.”
+“It’s our anniversary, and you were playing pool with the boys.”

 When he shifted again, his hair fell over his neck.
-In the dark of night, I couldn’t see the tattoo, even if I was searching.
+In the dark of night, I couldn’t see the tattoo.
 He left me on the corner, alone, while he went to search for the car.
-My hand fell to my pocket, the thin band of fabric between the world and my tattoo.
-A small piece of paper had been ripped from the Bible and tucked inside when I wasn’t looking.
+I put my hand in my pocket.
+Chelsey had ripped a small piece of paper from the Bible and tucked in my pocket when I wasn’t looking.

 She’d written down her phone number with a red lipstick kiss.

 Anastasia Jill is a queer writer living in the South.
 Her work has been nominated for Best of the Net and Best Small Fiction Anthology and has been featured with Poets.org, Lunch Ticket, FIVE:2:ONE, apt, Anomaly Literary Journal, 2River, Minola Review, and more.